Bayesian versus frequentist statistics

 Overview

-This guide explains the difference between frequentist and Bayesian statistics, and explains why LaunchDarkly's Experimentation framework uses Bayesian.
+This guide explains the difference between Bayesian and frequentist statistics, both of which are available in LaunchDarkly's Experimentation framework.

-There are two major branches of statistics: frequentist and Bayesian.
+There are two major branches of statistics: Bayesian and frequentist.
 Most people don’t need to know the difference, but for the curious, this guide provides a high-level overview of the difference with respect to Experimentation.
-Some of the distinctions are rather technical and subtle, but here we try to highlight they key differences.
+Some of the distinctions are rather technical and subtle, but here we try to highlight the key differences.
 This section is an introduction and is primarily focused on these two statistical methodologies in the context of Experimentation.
 It is not an in-depth comparison of the two.

 To learn more about LaunchDarkly's Experimentation feature, read Experimentation.

-To learn more about the details of the statistical methodologies used in LaunchDarkly's Experimentation feature, read Experimentation statistical methodology.
+To learn more about the details of the statistical methodologies used in LaunchDarkly's Experimentation feature, read Experimentation statistical methodology for Bayesian experiments and Experimentation statistical methodology for frequentist experiments.

 In Bayesian statistics, if you collect enough data, your results will be nearly identical to your results using frequentist statistics.
 One way to think about this is that Bayesian statistics and frequentist statistics only differ significantly in two ways: in smaller sample sizes and in interpretation.

-These are both reasons why we like Bayesian statistics for our Experimentation framework.
-One hurdle for a lot of experimenters is that it’s difficult to run experiments when you don’t have a large sample size.
+These are both reasons why we offer Bayesian statistics as an option for our Experimentation framework.
+One hurdle for some experimenters is that it’s difficult to run experiments when you don’t have a large sample size.
 Examples of this are areas of a site with low traffic, end user types that have small populations, or business-to-business (B2B) companies.
 Bayesian statistics allows you to make valid inferences when those sample sizes are small, whereas often frequentist statistics will not provide statistical significance in those scenarios.

-Overall, we believe that a Bayesian approach is what’s best for our customers because of its effectiveness with smaller sample sizes and its intuitive interpretation.
+Overall, we believe that a Bayesian approach is best for some of our customers because of its effectiveness with smaller sample sizes and its intuitive interpretation.

 If you have run experiments before, you might have heard of concepts like "statistical significance" and "p-values."
 These are concepts from frequentist statistics.
 It’s called frequentist statistics because probabilities in frequentist statistics refer to the long run frequencies of a process.
 In other words, how a statistics method performs when repeated many, many times.
 For example, if you roll a 6-sided die one million times, you will roll a 1 about one in six times, a 2 about one in six times, and so on.
 The probability of rolling a 1 is 1/6, or 16.7%.